Medical expert of the article

 Epidemiology

-Cancer of the colon varies to a large extent in different regions of the world.
-The lowest rates in Africa (1.6 - 5.9 cases per 100 thousand people), the average in Southern and Eastern Europe (23.6 - 33.8 cases per 100 thousand people) and the highest in Western Europe and North America (46.3 - 51.7 cases per 100 thousand people).
+Colon cancer varies greatly across the world, with the lowest rates in Africa (1.6-5.9 cases per 100,000 people), average rates in Southern and Eastern Europe (23.6-33.8 cases per 100,000 people), and the highest rates in Western Europe and North America (46.3-51.7 cases per 100,000 people).

-Cancer of the colon is twice as likely to affect men as to women.
-The most frequent tumor localization is sigmoid (25-30%) and, especially, rectum (about 40%), some authors point to a rather high incidence (based on their observations) of the cancer of the cecum.
-All other parts of the large intestine are affected more rarely by a cancerous tumor.
-These data differ somewhat among different authors, but insignificantly - from 3 to 6-8% (for the ascending department of the colonic, hepatic and splenic curvature, transverse collateral and its descending section).
+Colon cancer affects men twice as often as women.
+The most common tumor localization is the sigmoid colon (25-30%) and, especially, the rectum (about 40%), some authors indicate a fairly high frequency (based on their observations) of cancer of the cecum.
+All other sections of the colon are affected by cancer much less often.
+These data differ slightly among different authors, but insignificantly - from 3 to 6-8% (for the ascending section of the colon, hepatic and splenic curvature, transverse colon and its descending section).

-In explaining the differences in the incidence of colon cancer in the regions of the globe, certain differences of the bacterial flora colonizing the large intestine of different peoples are also important, due to nutrition, preferential consumption of certain foods, and this, as is well known, largely determines the nature of the intestinal flora, some species of which, perhaps, in the course of their vital activity, can release substances that have a carcinogenic effect.
-Apparently, the traditions of culinary processing of food from different nationalities also have significance.
+In explaining the differences in the frequency of colon cancer in regions of the globe, some differences in the bacterial flora inhabiting the colon of different peoples are also important, explained by nutrition, the preferential consumption of certain foods, and this, as is known, largely determines the nature of the intestinal flora, some species of which may possibly secrete substances with carcinogenic action in the course of their life activity.
+Apparently, the traditions of culinary processing of food in different peoples are also important.

-Thus, despite the abundance of hypotheses, the causes and pathogenesis of colon cancer, as well as cancer in general, remain unclear, although all the above facts and assumptions can to a certain extent explain the greater incidence of cancer in some regions compared to others.
+Thus, despite the abundance of hypotheses, the causes and pathogenesis of colon cancer, as well as cancer in general, remain unclear, although all the above facts and assumptions can to a certain extent explain the higher incidence of cancer in some regions compared to others.

-Causes of the colon cancer
+Causes colon cancer

-Some researchers believe that colon cancer "occurs only on pathologically altered mucosal tissue - due to inflammatory, erosive-ulcerative, scarring processes, which leads to a pathological reaction of the epithelium and promotes the appearance of the tumor."
+Some researchers believe that colon cancer “occurs only in pathologically altered tissue of the mucous membrane – as a result of inflammatory, erosive-ulcerative, cicatricial processes, which leads to a pathological reaction of the epithelium and contributes to the development of a tumor.”

 Risk factors